Basilica of St. Mary (Alexandria, Virginia): Cemetery

-In the 1830s, the original chapel was demolished, its bricks used to build the Alexandria Lyceum.
-The land where the original chapel stood became home to the St. Mary Cemetery, the first Catholic cemetery in the Commonwealth of Virginia.
-St. Mary School would later also be added to the location.
+In the 1830s, the original chapel was demolished, and its bricks were used to build the Alexandria Lyceum.
+The land where the original chapel stood became St. Mary Cemetery, the first Catholic cemetery in the Commonwealth of Virginia.
+St. Mary School was later added to the site.

-Several Revolutionary War soldiers are known to be buried in the cemetery.
-Unfortunately, the early records of burial plots are missing.
-Alexandria historian Michael Miller in his book “Burials in St. Mary’s Catholic Cemetery 1799-1983” identified the first known burial at the new cemetery as Caven Boa who died August 20, 1799.
-He was a member of the Corps of Artillery and was buried by full military honors.
-His grave site is among those unknown.
-Virginia historian Wesley E. Pippenger in his “Tombstone Inscriptions of Alexandria” identified known revolutionary soldiers buried at St. Mary's that including Private Lawrence Hurdle who died in 1848 at the age of 98.
-Two other identified were Francis Ignatius Hagen who died in 1830 at age 76, and Pierre La Croix who died in 1830 at the age 88.
-La Croix served in the French and Indian War under Gen. Montcalm and later in the Revolutionary War under Gen. Montgomery.
+Several Revolutionary War soldiers are known to be buried in the cemetery, although early burial records are missing.
+Alexandria historian Michael Miller, in Burials in St. Mary’s Catholic Cemetery 1799–1983, identified the first known burial in the cemetery as Caven Boa, who died on August 20, 1799.
+Boa was a member of the Corps of Artillery and was buried with full military honors, although the location of his grave is unknown.
+Virginia historian Wesley E. Pippenger, in Tombstone Inscriptions of Alexandria, identified known Revolutionary War soldiers buried at St. Mary's, including Private Lawrence Hurdle, who died in 1848 at the age of 98; Francis Ignatius Hagen, who died in 1830 at the age of 76; and Pierre La Croix, who died in 1830 at the age of 88.
+La Croix served in the French and Indian War under General Montcalm and later in the American Revolutionary War under General Montgomery.

-The cemetery also includes the graves of many other soldiers from other wars, including more than 40 soldiers from the Civil War.
+The cemetery also includes the graves of many soldiers from other wars, including more than 40 soldiers from the American Civil War.